cs207-group-11/cs207-FinalProject/docs/milestone2/milestone2.md

 ### Additional features

 For the next milestone, we plan to implement following new features to fully utilize the automatic differentiation functionality:
 * Root-finder: Using Newton's method, we can use `AutoDiff` to iteratively to find the solution of any differentiable equation.
+This is extremely useful since many equations does not have close-form solution.
 * Gradient Descent: Used extensively in the machine learning, gradient descent becomes the primary tool to find the optimal coefficients given a cost function.
 We will set a few common gradient descent Python implementations as our benchmark, and compare our model performance with them.

 ### Anticipated challenges